gonzex/test_abidocs/doc/tutorials/eph.md

 obtain the Fermi velocities for the transport calculations in Section 6.

-Once these are done, abinit calculates the wave functions on the full grid of k-points (using [kptopt 3](../../input_variables/generated_files/varbas.html#kptopt)) in DS 6: these will be used to calculate the electron-phonon matrix elements.
+Once these are done, abinit calculates the wave functions on the full grid of k-points (using [[kptopt]]=3) in DS 6: these will be used to calculate the electron-phonon matrix elements.
 In a full calculation the density of k-points should be increased significantly here and for the following datasets.
 For DS 1-5 only the normal convergence of the phonon frequencies should be ensured.
 In DS 7-10 only the matrix elements are calculated, for the electron-phonon coupling and for the DDK (position/momentum matrix elements), on the dense and complete grid of k-points from DS 6.
 Note that the separation of the matrix element calculation is new from version 7.6.

 The important variable for electron-phonon coupling calculations is [[prtgkk]] This prints out files suffixed GKK, which contain the electron-phonon matrix